Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Stationary Gaussian Processes under Group Action

 over the group $G$ which is constant on all double cosets $H \bdot g \bdot H$, namely

 for $g\in G$ and $h_1,h_2\in H$.
-Conversely, any positive semidefinite function on $G$ constant on all double cosets $H \bdot g \bdot H$ induces a positive semidefinite kernel on the homogeneous space $G/H$.\footnote{Note that $\Bbbk$ should only represent a left-invariant kernel.
-In particular, this means that $\Bbbk(g_2^{-1} g_1) = \Bbbk(g_1 g_2^{-1})$ is \emph{not} necessarily true for all $g_1, g_2 \in G$ and that these kernels do not fall under the assumptions of \Cref{thm:stationary_group} of the preceding section.}
+Conversely, any positive semi-definite function on $G$ constant on all double cosets $H \bdot g \bdot H$ induces a positive semi-definite kernel on the homogeneous space~$G/H$.\footnote{Note that $\Bbbk$ should only represent a left-invariant kernel.
+In particular, this means that $\Bbbk(g_2^{-1} \bdot g_1) = \Bbbk(g_1 \bdot g_2^{-1})$ is \emph{not} necessarily true for all $g_1, g_2 \in G$ and that these kernels do not fall under the assumptions of \Cref{thm:stationary_group} of the preceding section.}